barkadosh1/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

 - Yes, the states get performed in order, 0 then 1 then 2, so if you want your actions to follow a similar ordering, it matters where you assign them
+- clear read write --> tied to voltage, if we change it around order doesnt make sense, doesnt make sense to write when voltage is 0

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+because the switchstate loop will call it through its own loop each time, otherwise, when going into a state we will end up in infinite loop until state change

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+1024

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+map from 10 bit to 8 bit -- of course you are losing some level of preciseness here from i2c, similarly would map.
+Typically it is 8 bit so no change, but otherwise we would map it with the bit value it might be.
+If dont know what bit value it is, can do a calculation where you find proportion, etc.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**